MBSck/ppdmod/notes.md

 [x] Rework fourier.py and implement tests
 [x] Make DataHandler get the priors from the components [x] Check readout of uvcoords from fits file
-## Working-on-ATM
-[] Make ring component match priors together, so they are not bigger than outer radius and such [] Make CombinedModel have the right output for fitting [] Look through all of Fourier transform and check where the phase error comes from...
-Only in Phase?!
+[x] Make ring component match priors together, so they are not bigger than outer radius and such [x] Make FastFourierTransform have the right output for fitting [x] Make the composite model class output in a way that can be taken by the DataHandler class [x] Make fits adapt to the new scheme
-[] Implement parameter length for parameter refactoring with mod params
-## To-Do
-[] Finish rework of model.py and implement tests
-[] Make tests that compare fluxes to real values (e.g., Jozsef's code see flux values) [] Implement tests for comparisons between analytical and numerical models -> FFT and all [] Implement and complete the other components (except delta and ring) [] Finish the _set_uv_grid method
-[] Make the composite model class output in a way that can be taken by the DataHandler class [] Rework the plotting functionality for the fitted models [] Make fits adapt to the new scheme and maybe implement tests here as well [] Make function that gives stuff like 'eval_model' automatically docstrings [] Make the disc params and the general params setting more modular -> Should be possible
+[x] Make the disc params and the general params setting more modular -> Should be possible